Written by Seraine Page. Reviewed by cleaning expert Sean Busch.

 - Let it sit overnight, then wash the garment in the warmest water the fabric instructions recommend.

 - If the stain is stubborn, repeat this process.
-Don’t put the garment into the dryer before the stain has been completely removed!
+Don’t put the garment into the dryer before the stain has been completely removed as heat will set stains deeper into the fabric.

-Myth #4: Delicate fabrics are ruined once a grease stain sets
+Are delicate fabrics ruined once a grease stain sets?

-Truth: Since washing isn’t the most important thing to do when it comes to removing the grease, your delicate fabric may not be a lost cause.
-Apply Puracy Natural Stain Remover to get the toughest of stains out.
+Since washing isn’t the most important thing to do when it comes to removing the grease, your delicate fabric may not be a lost cause.
+For old oil stains, apply an enzyme-based stain remover to get the toughest of stains out.
 Be sure to test for colorfastness in an inconspicuous area first.
 Don’t leave on silk or wool for more than one hour.

 Generally, you’ll find most oil and grease stains will be cleaned the same way.
 Follow the instructions we mentioned above, and make sure you use a stain remover that includes lipase.

-If it’s a solid fat, like avocado or butter, carefully scrape away the food with a spoon or spatula before pretreating the fabric with Puracy Natural Stain Remover.
+If it’s a solid fat, like avocado or butter, carefully scrape away the food with a spoon or spatula before pretreating the fabric with stain remover.
 The less of the oil source you have on your clothing, the easier it will be to get past to treat.